Passenger lift or platform lift - the differences...

-Whilst both move passengers they are quite different!
-When deciding between passenger and platform lifts the difference can be confusing.
-So we've put together a short blog to outline the key differences between lift types and the directives they conform to.
+Whilst both lifts move people they are quite different!
+When deciding between the two it can be confusing.
+So we've put together a short blog to outline the differences between these lift types and the directives they conform to.

-These types of lifts are best for new buildings, where it is easier to build a lift shaft, and create a lift pit etc or where there is an existing shaft.
-They also make a great addition to a building where the lift will get extensive use, either due to the building size or where the lift will be the primary means of traveling between floors.
+Passenger lifts are best for new buildings, where it is easier to build a lift shaft and create a lift pit, or where there is an existing shaft.
+They also make a great addition to any building where the lift will get extensive use, either due to the building size or because the lift will be the primary means of travelling between floors.

 These lifts are best for low rise buildings where most people will use the stairs, existing buildings where it is not possible and/or cost prohibitive to install a passenger lift or buildings where there is a disabled access problem.